catamphetamine/webapp/README.md

 * Isomorphic (universal) rendering
 * Webpack
 * Express / Koa
-* Internationalization with React-intl (not yet working; work in progress)
+* Internationalization with React-intl
+* To be done: Authentication
 * To be done: GraphQL + Relay
-* To be done: Authentication
 * To be done: Persistence (PostgreSQL)
+* Maybe to be done: Locale switch hot reload (without reloading page)

 Installation
 ==========